GladysAssistant/v4-website/docs/installation/2_docker.md

 sidebar_label: Docker
 ---

-I'll explain in this tutorial how to install Gladys Assistant with Docker.
+In this tutorial, we go through the instructions for installing Gladys Assistant with Docker.
 This tutorial works for any system (Raspberry Pi, Ubuntu VM, Synology NAS).

 ## Install Docker